 ENVIRONMENTAL INCIDENT LOG Date Env.
 Condition Comments (Include any possible explanations for current condition and possible responsible parties.
-Include photographs, records etc. if available) Corrective Action Taken (Give details and attach documentation as far as possible) Signature
+Include photographs, records etc. if available) Signature

 (Based on City of Cape Town: Standard Environmental Specifications - Ver.
 5 (03/2002))

 Note: The maximum fine for any environmental damage will never be less than the cost of applicable environmental rehabilitation.